winter-telescope/mirar/docs/source/installation.rst

 .. doctest::

-    >>> from winterdrp.paths import package_name
+    >>> from mirar.paths import package_name
         >>> print(f"This is the {package_name} package")
+        This is the mirar package
+    >>> print(f"This is the {package_name} package")
-    This is the winterdrp package
+    This is the mirar package

 Non-python dependencies
 -----------------------

 Finally you meed to install any optional dependencies that you might want to use.
 We again recommend using conda.
-Whether you need these dependencies depends on your intended usage of winterdrp.
+Whether you need these dependencies depends on your intended usage of mirar.

 Dependencies include: